 \section{Sample Selection and Data Processing}

-We selected the AGN sample from JJ19, who performed high-density disk reflection modeling of 17 AGN using only \xmm{} data in the energy range of 0.5--10\keV{}.
-To better understand the accretion disk/corona coupling and probe the origin of the puzzling soft X-ray excess with the updated high-density disk reflection model as well as test the relevance of additional warm Comptonization, we selected the 11 AGN from the JJ19 sample that do not show absorption in the spectra extracted from the charge-coupled device (CCD) data of \xmm{} (0.3--10\keV{}).
-Additionally, we employed the available \nustar{} (3$-$78\keV{}) data to probe the hard X-ray excess emission and constrain the broadband primary X-ray continuum in the sample.
+We selected our AGN sample from JJ19, who conducted high-density disk reflection modeling of 17 AGN using only \xmm{} data in the energy range of 0.5--10\keV{}.
+To better understand accretion disk/corona coupling and to unambiguously investigate the origin of the puzzling soft X-ray excess with the updated high-density disk reflection model, we selected 11 AGN from the JJ19 sample that do not show any absorption features in spectra extracted from the European Photon Imaging Camera (EPIC) on \xmm{}.
+The presence of absorption complicates spectral modeling and can lead to significant degeneracies.
+Therefore, we plan to study the 6 remaining AGN that exhibit absorption in the EPIC spectra in a follow-up paper.
+For the selected AGN sample, we utilize archival data from both the \xmm{} (0.3$-$10\keV{}) and \nustar{} (3$-$78\keV{}) observatories.
+This enables us to apply the updated variable-density relativistic disk reflection model to the broadband (0.3$-$78\keV{}) X-ray spectra of the sample for the first time in a systematic manner.
+We will investigate the origin of both the hard and soft X-ray excess emission by assessing whether broadband relativistic reflection from a higher-density inner disk alone can adequately explain all the excess emission, or if an additional warm Comptonization component is still required to account for the soft X-ray excess in these AGN.
+This approach will allow us to constrain the supermassive black hole (SMBH) spin population across mass scales using both hard X-ray (3$-$78\keV{}) and broadband (0.3$-$78\keV{}) relativistic reflection spectroscopy.
+Additionally, we will calculate the disk-to-corona power transfer fraction for the first time in any class of accreting objects.
+The observation details of the sample are provided in Table~A1.

-The basic characteristics of the selected 11 AGN are presented in Table~1.
-Two key parameters crucial for this work are the black hole mass and dimensionless mass accretion rate, which are given in columns~(4) and (7), respectively.
-The black hole masses are measured through optical reverberation mapping and obtained from the AGN Black Hole Mass Database (\citealt{Bentz_Katz_2015}).
-The dimensionless mass accretion rate was estimated using the observed optical luminosity for each source (see JJ19 for details) and not from the bolometric luminosity due to large uncertainties of the bolometric conversion factor \citep{Vasudevan_2007} and radiative efficiency in AGN \citep{Raimundo_2012}.
-Figure~1 shows the distribution of black hole mass, ${\rm log}[M_{{\rm BH}}/M_{\odot}]$, and dimensionless mass accretion rate ($\dot{m}$) of the 11 AGN employed in our work.
+The basic characteristics of the selected 11 AGN are presented in Table~I. Two key parameters for this study, black hole mass and dimensionless mass accretion rate, are listed in columns~(4) and (7), respectively.
+Black hole masses are determined using optical reverberation mapping and obtained from the AGN Black Hole Mass Database \citep{Bentz_Katz_2015}.
+The dimensionless mass accretion rate is calculated from the observed optical luminosity for each source (see JJ19 for details) and not from the bolometric luminosity due to large uncertainties in the bolometric conversion factor \citep{Vasudevan_2007} and radiative efficiency in AGN \citep{Raimundo_2012}.
+Figure~1 presents the distributions of black hole mass, ${\rm log}[M_{{\rm BH}}/M_{\odot}]$, and dimensionless mass accretion rate ($\dot{m}$) of the 11 AGN employed in this work.